Main Library

 ACO REACH And Advancing Equity Through Value-Based Payment, Part 1

-May 17, 2022William K. Bleser, Yolande Pokam Tchuisseu, Humphrey Shen, Andrea Thoumi, Chinmay Ami, Deborah R. Kaye, Mark B. McClellan, Robert S. SaundersHealth AffairsSocial Determinants of Health (SDOH),ACO REACH
+May 17, 2022William K. Bleser, Yolande Pokam Tchuisseu, Humphrey Shen, Andrea Thoumi, Chinmay Ami, Deborah R. Kaye, Mark B. McClellan, Robert S. SaundersHealth AffairsSocial Determinants Of Health (SDOH),ACO REACH

 Given the wide expansion of value-based payment (VBP) models in the United States, VBP can be a useful tool for reducing health inequities and advancing equity goals.
 VBP models provide more flexibility to address social drivers of health (SDoH); they provide services and care coordination that are not typically covered but may be particularly important for people experiencing worse outcomes due to socioeconomic status, race, ethnicity, or other factors.